niz11/lot1-object-marking/README.md

  - the 3D-model-creation-server, or pipeline (/photogr-server)
  - and the docker-image of the 3D model rendering software meshroom (/photogrammetry)

+All components needs to be properly set up in order for everything to work.
+Only starting the webserver will give you access to the AR part of the page, but you won't be able to use the 3D model pipeline.
 The installation/config of the webserver is done inside this README.
 For installation and config of the pipeline-server go to subdirectory /photogr-server and read the README and for the docker-image go to the README in /photogrammetry.

 # Build